PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 This is a people's business

 I cannot stress this enough.
+We started not as a startup program but a series of programming sprints and ideathons.
+What came out of it was a catch-all startup program that was overpromising.
+A lot of people came to us asking questions

 Hard to iterate